bjerkio/how/documents/pull-request-etiquette.md

 * the title and description of the PR are clear and accurately represent your changes
 * the title and description reference the source of the change, which could be an issue, ticket or project item
 * the description contains links to any related PRs
-* any screenshots have text descriptions for accessibility
+* screenshots have text descriptions for accessibility
-* any contentious changes or side effects have clear explanations of the pros and cons
+* contentious changes or side effects have clear explanations of the pros and cons

 ## Reviewing pull requests